Smith Douglas Homes (SDHC)

 Share Repurchases

-- Smith Douglas Homes Corp. authorized a stock repurchase program of up to $50.0 million for its Class A common stock on May 28, 2025.
+- Smith Douglas Homes' Board of Directors authorized a stock repurchase program of up to $50.0 million of its Class A common stock on May 28, 2025.

-- The company plans to fund this repurchase program using existing cash and cash equivalents or future cash flows.
+- The company intends to fund this repurchase program through existing cash and cash equivalents and/or future cash flows.

 Share Issuance

-- Smith Douglas Homes completed its Initial Public Offering (IPO) on January 16, 2024.
+- Smith Douglas Homes (SDHC) completed its Initial Public Offering (IPO) on January 16, 2024.

-- The company issued 8,846,154 shares of Class A common stock at $21.00 per share, including the full exercise of the underwriters' option for additional shares, generating gross proceeds of approximately $185.8 million.
+- Through the IPO, the company offered 8,846,154 shares of its Class A common stock at a price of $21.00 per share, which included the full exercise of the underwriters' option for additional shares.

 Inbound Investments